Skip to main content

 Age and disability status Some programs use age or disability rules.

-Main need Meals, rides, Medicare help, home care, and caregiver help use different paths.
+Main need Meals, rides, Medicare help, home care, senior centers, and caregiver help use different paths.

 Living situation Living alone, with family, in assisted living, or in a nursing home can change the next step.